Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference: Introduction

-We list our contributions as follows: \begin{itemize} \item We develop efficiency bounds for regular ATE estimators in this setting, which also yield Neyman orthogonal scores. \item We construct an asymptotically efficient estimator using the Neyman orthogonal scores. \item We extend generalized Riesz regression for estimating nuisance parameters, including the Riesz representer and regression functions. \end{itemize}
+We list our contributions as follows: \begin{itemize} \item We develop efficiency bounds for regular ATE estimators in the one-sample and two-sample scenarios, which also yield the corresponding Neyman orthogonal scores.
+In the two-sample scenario, the efficient influence functions are centered within each stratum. \item We construct asymptotically efficient estimators using the Neyman orthogonal scores and show that their asymptotic variances match the efficiency bounds.
+The two-sample target mixture parameter is treated as part of the estimand, not as a data-adaptive tuning parameter. \item We extend generalized Riesz regression for estimating nuisance parameters, including the Riesz representer and regression functions, while explicitly incorporating unlabeled covariates into the Riesz representer objective. \item We derive an explicit efficiency-gain identity showing that, in the same-population case, unlabeled covariates reduce the covariate averaging component but not the residual outcome-noise component. \item We extend the efficient-score construction to ATT.
+The ATT estimator is a debiased ratio estimator, and the corresponding score contains an additional treatment-law correction because the treated covariate distribution is unknown. \end{itemize}

+\paragraph{Scope of the contribution.} The role of generalized Riesz regression in this paper is different from its role in the general framework of \citet{Kato2026aunified}.
+That framework studies how to fit Riesz representers under Bregman divergences and how loss-link choices induce automatic regressor balancing and automatic Neyman orthogonalization.
+In contrast, the present paper fixes a semi-supervised observation scheme and derives the efficient scores, efficiency bounds, and attainable estimators under that scheme.
+The new content is therefore the interaction between unlabeled covariates, stratum-specific efficiency theory, and ATE or ATT targets.
+The generalized Riesz regression objectives are used as implementable nuisance-learning devices for the representers implied by these efficient scores.

 \paragraph{Related work.} The related topics of this study include debiased machine learning, efficiency under the two-sample case (stratified sampling scheme), treatment effect estimation with missing values, density-ratio estimation, and semi-supervised learning.